HASwitchPlate/openHASP-docs/docs/design/fonts.md

 ### Latin 1

-This is the default character set of the pre-compiled firmware binary files.
 Includes all characters and symbols from the [Ascii range](#ascii) above.

 Covers Northern, Western and Southern European languages: English (en), French (fr), Spanish (es), Portuguese (pt), Italian (it), Dutch (nl), German (de), Danish (da), Swedish (sv), Norwegian (no), Finnish (fi), Albanian (sq), Turkish (tr)